-Hello everyone, today we are going to look at new custom visual which many of you may be aware of, by its name.
-Herein presenting the Venn Diagram.
+Hello everyone.
+Today we will look at a new custom visual, the Venn Diagram.

-This custom visual can be used to represents the relation between the datasets sharing a common attribute.
-It uses overlapping circles to illustrate the logical relationships between two or more categories but can display a maximum of 4 categories only.
+This custom visual can be used to represent the relationship between datasets sharing a common attribute.
+It uses overlapping circles to illustrate the logical relationships between two or more categories.
+You may display up to four categories.To use this visual, you must enter data in the “Measure” and “Category” data fields.
+You may select a single value in the “Measure” data field, and up to four values in the “Category” data field.

 Let's play around with different formatting options available for this custom visual.

-To use this visual 'Category' data field and 'Measure' data field are required.
-A single value can be selected in measure data field, and a maximum of 4 values can be selected in category data field.
-Select the custom visual and then click on format option under visualizations where you will be provided with different formatting options.
+Select the custom visual and then click on “Format Option” under “Visualizations.”
+You will be provided with different formatting options.

+‘Legend settings’ help us to update the legend position, title, colors and text size.

+Enable or disable the legend to show or hide the legend,

-Object Color setting provides option to set the color of each circle
+The “Object Color” setting provides the option to set the color of each circle.

-Further, Title and Legend setting lets to change their font size, color and display format.

-Then, label settings option contains options such as font size and color of the label.
-Also, the Display mode of the label lets manage the scale and precision of number being displayed. (for example, on selection of thousands from the options and you can see that the label got converted into thousands and decimal to 2 places).
-Background option basically changes the background color of the visual while last option the lock aspect option will lock the aspect ratio of the visual.
+With the “Labels” setting option, you may adjust the font size and color of your labels.
+Also, the “Display” mode of the label lets you manage the scale and precision of the displayed numbers.
+(For example, if you select thousands, the label will converted into thousands and the number will be correct to two decimal places).
+The background option changes the background color, and the lock aspect option will lock the aspect ratio.

+Thanks for watching our video.
+If you have any questions about this visual or need a similar business solution, feel free to contact MAQ Software at sales@maqsoftware.com